dalalkrish/Similar-Users/README.md

   - Use `Anaconda3` for `Python` and `Python Package` management.

-  - Clone this project from https://github.com/dalalkrish/Similar-Users.git and `cd` into it.
+  - Clone this project from https://github.com/dalalkrish/Similar-Users.git using `git clone https://github.com/dalalkrish/Similar-Users.git` and then `cd Similar-Users` into it.

   - Create a virtual environment using following command.
 Follow the instruction on the screen for activating and deactivating the    virtual environment.